 Quality management and ethics in biomedical research

 Translation of biomedical results requires highest possible quality standards in the conduction of research in order to ensure reproducible outcomes.
-To address and promote quality assurance in research NEURON sets out to inform and support the research community (academic and research institutions, researchers, multipliers) in the implementation of future pre-clinical and clinical research that is credible, contributory, communicable, and conforming.
+To address and promote quality assurance in scientific research NEURON sets out to inform and support the research community (academic and research institutions, researchers, multipliers) in the implementation of future pre-clinical and clinical research that is credible, contributory, communicable, and conforming.

 In January 2021, a second workshop on ‘Neuroethics and quality assurance’ (link to Youtube video) welcomed Prof. Ulrich Dirnagl (Charité, QUEST, Berlin, Germany) and his talk: Your bench is closer to the patient bed than you think!; Prof. Daniel Strech (Charité, QUEST, Berlin, Germany) and his talk: How to safeguard the value of animal research.